-When the room temperature exhaust air, and in certain cases outdoor air, passes through the evaporator, the refrigerant evaporates because of its low boiling point.
+When the exhaust air at room temperature passes through the evaporator, the refrigerant evaporates because of its low boiling point.
 In this way the energy in the room air is transferred to the refrigerant.

 The refrigerant is then compressed in a compressor, causing the temperature to rise considerably.